Convert PDF to Searchable CSV: A Guide to Structured Data Extraction

 Exporting to CSV for clean data ingestion

-Space OCR: The Pragmatic Engine for Structured Data
+space-ocr: The Pragmatic Engine for Structured Data

 Developer-first features and automation

-Getting started with Space OCR
+Getting started with space-ocr

-Start converting your PDFs to searchable CSV with Space OCR today and experience a data-first approach to document processing that respects your time and your technical requirements.
+Start with space-ocr and take a data-first approach to document processing that respects your time and your technical requirements.

 Scale Your Data Extraction with Precision